allebone/help.omni.af.mil/docs/PEX/Training.md

 Click Edit Status Section Remarks and enter a remark for any of the three sections.
 The remark will appear above the appropriate section on the printed document.

 Click Report Settings and select which columns to display on the printed document.
-Also select whether to print the report as a formatted Word document or as an unformated text file.
+Also select whether to print the report as a formatted Word document or as an unformatted text file.

 Click Word to open the report file for printing.